Consensys/docs-template/docs/create/deploy-to-production.md

 Follow these steps to deploy your private GitHub repository to Vercel:

 1. Join the [**#documentation**](https://consensys.slack.com/archives/C0272B5P1CY) channel on
-   ConsenSys Slack and ask for Vercel integration for your private repository.
+   Consensys Slack and ask for Vercel integration for your private repository.
    Provide a link to your repository in your message.

 2. Your `build.yml` file in the `.github/workflows` directory will be modified to look like the